 b.
 I will sing praises to the God of Jacob: In contrast to the wicked of the earth, Asaph spoke for the people of God who declare and rejoice in the judgments of God.

 3. (10) Be humble because God Himself will bring the wicked low and raise the righteous high.

 “All the horns of the wicked I will also cut off,

 But the horns of the righteous shall be exalted.”

 a.
-All the horns of the wicked I will also cut off: The symbol of the horn was used earlier in this Psalm (75:4-5) in the familiar sense as an expression of strength and domination (as with ox or cattle).
-This Psalm ends with another word from God’s own perspective, vowing to put down the proud and wicked one (as earlier in Psalm 75:7).
+All the horns of the wicked I will also cut off: The symbol of the horn was used earlier in this psalm (Psalm 75:4-5) in the familiar sense as an expression of strength and domination (as with ox or cattle).
+This psalm ends with another word from God’s own perspective, vowing to put down the proud and wicked one (as earlier in Psalm 75:7).

 i.
 The horns of the wicked: “Their honour and power, which they made an instrument of mischief to oppress good men.
 A metaphor from horned and mischievous beasts.”
 (Poole)

 b.
 The horns of the righteous shall be exalted: God’s work of judgment is not only against the proud and wicked; it is also for the righteous.
 As surely as He will cut off the arrogant pride of the wicked, He will also exalt the strength of the righteous.